 Affiliation is the process of a radio connecting to and interacting with a trunking system site.
 When a radio is powered on or off or the channel is changed, affiliation data is exchanged, informing the site of the radio’s status and current selected channel.
 Affiliation allows the radio tower site to see if a radio is active on the system, permitting the trunked radio system to send voice and data information to the receiving radios.

 All radio tower sites have a site controller.
 The site controller is responsible for handling all control channel traffic, including affiliation, call requests, patches, etc. The control channel is broadcast continuously on each site.
-When a radio is turned on, it searches for the strongest control channel belonging to the system and then attempt to affiliate with that site.
+When a radio is turned on, it searches for the strongest control channel belonging to the system and then attempts to affiliate with that site.
 The radio identifies itself to the site using its unique radio ID, which is a set of numbers that identifies that specific radio on the system.
 If the tower site recognizes the radio ID as valid on the system, it will then grant access to the system.

 After the radio is granted permission to join the radio site, the radio sends another request for permission to join the selected channel the radio is on.
 Once the tower site recognizes the radio ID that is allowed on that site, it is permitted to participate on that talkgroup.
 The user may use the radio to make calls to other users affiliated on the selected talkgroup.
 All the affiliation and data processing occurs simultaneously within milliseconds of being turned on, which is not usually noticed by the radio user.